NightClover-code/sorting-algorithm/README.md

 - Strings
 - Linked Lists

-Feel free to contribute by suggesting different sorting algorithms than bubble sort, or other data structures than the ones listed above
+Feel free to contribute by suggesting different sorting algorithms than bubble sort, or other data structures than the ones listed above.

 # How do I add a new data structure ?

 Go into the `/structures` folder, you'll find typescript files which represents a class for each data structure.
 To add a new one, add a new typescript file and a new class in that file, then write the sorting logic using the `swap()` and `compare()` methods.

-By the time you added the new class, send a pull request so that I merge yo to the `master` branch.
+By the time you added the new class, send a pull request so that the owners merge it to the `master` branch.

 ## Important Note ⚠️